 In addition to show competition, there are other events and activities for members including judging contests and public speaking contests.
 All of this is designed so that each participant will bring home a lifetime of values and increased appreciation for the American Quarter Horse that will last a lifetime.
 After all, the youth are what future is about.

 They Adequan Select World Championship Show is only for AQHA amateur members that are 50 years of age or over on or before August 1 of the qualifying year.
 Participants must have qualified to compete at the Adequan Select World Championship Show by earning the minimum number of points assigned to that class at AQHA-approved shows or earning an invite through the Amateur Invitational Program.

 Every March, the world's best Versatility Ranch Horse and cowboy mounted shooters head to Houston for the world championship show celebrating those two events.
 In Versatility Ranch Horse, an amateur and an open world champion are crowned.
 For cowboy mounted shooting, world champions are crowned in the youth, amateur, Select amateur and open divisions.
 To earn an invitation, exhibitors and their horses must qualify by earning the designated amount of points during the qualifying period.

-Level 1 (formerly Novice) competitors can qualify for an invitation to the AQHA Level 1 Championships.
-After an exhibitor has earned a qualification, he or she may choose which event to attend: either the AQHA West Level 1 Championships in Las Vegas, the Farnam Central AQHA Level 1 Championship in Oklahoma City or the Nutrena East AQHA Level 1 Championships in Raleigh, North Carolina.
-The shows are offered in the spring, and in addition to Level 1 classes, these events also host Rookie classes, which do not require qualification, but the exhibitor and horse must be eligible for the class and enter before the deadline.
+Level 1 (formerly Novice) competitors need not qualify but may choose which event to attend: either the AQHA West Level 1 Championships in Las Vegas, the AQHA Central Level 1 Championship in Oklahoma City or the Nutrena East AQHA Level 1 Championships in Wilmington, Ohio.
+The shows are offered in the spring, and in addition to Level 1 classes, these events also host Rookie and Walk/Trot classes, none of which require qualification, but the exhibitor and horse must be eligible for the class and enter before the deadline.